crazy4groovy/ascii-img-canvas-nodejs/README.md

 ## Overview

-Convert almost any image into ASCII in NodeJS.
+Convert almost any image into ASCII with NodeJS.

 Note: This lib depends on [canvas](https://www.npmjs.com/package/canvas), which has some **very heavy** [compiling](https://www.npmjs.com/package/canvas#compiling) requirements.
 Please check to see if/how your machine's OS is supported.
 (I recommend Ubuntu.)